 Bruno Senna is well-known Brazilian racing driver who has competed in the various premier championships, including Formula One, FIA World Endurance Championship and Formula E.

-Bruno decided to become a racing driver despite tragedies in his family
+Bruno decided to become a racer despite tragedies in his family

 Bruno Senna Lalli was born on October 15, 1983, in Sao Paulo and as many Paulistas, he was a huge fan of racing.
 He is a nephew of the legendary champion Ayrton Senna, what also affected on his love to racing.